KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Adrift

 This is the **liminal arc** of lingering awareness —
-a purgatorial echo of unresolved presence
+a purgatorial residue of unresolved presence
-and fractured identity.
+and unsettled identity.

 Its nature is shaped by **centropic** or **entropic** tendencies,
 the degree of coherence already attained,